monarchwadia/ragged/documentation/docs/quickstart.md

 // Toronto is a city in Canada.
 It has a population of...
 ```

-## Manually configuring the OpenAI object
+## Manually Configuring the OpenAI Object

-The `Ragged` object's constructor takes a single parameter which allows you to configure each AI API differently.
+The Ragged object's constructor allows for detailed configuration of each AI API.

-The `openai` key allows you to directly modify how the OpenAI client gets instantiated.

-Please read the OpenAI documentation for instantiating the JavaScript OpenAI client for more details.

 ```ts
 import { Ragged } from "ragged";